Sunday, December 8, 2019

 I'm also adding here the prayers in a PDF document so that you can download them at any time.

-The PDF includes the prayers in Sanskrit using Devanagari characters, the roman transliteration and the English translation.
+The PDF includes the prayers in Sanskrit using Devanagari characters, the Roman transliteration, and the English translation.

 If you find this helpful then you can show your support by subscribing to my newsletter here.
 Once you subscribe you'll be able to download my free meditation e-book.